 During this development, further new components become available on the market.
 ABB faced this issue more than once.
-At one point in time, it was necessary abandon the existing solutions in a favor of new solutions based on existing components and technologies.
-To illustrate the migration process we the discuss possibility of replacing OMF and C++complib with standard components.
+At one point in time, it was necessary to abandon the existing solutions in a favor of new solutions based on existing components and technologies.
+To illustrate the migration process we discuss the possibility of replacing OMF and C++complib with standard components.

-Experience from these examples showed that it is easier to replace component if the replacement process is made in small incremental steps.
+Experience from these examples showed that it is easier to replace a component if the replacement process is made in small incremental steps.
 Allowing the new component to coexist with the old one makes it easier to be backward compatible and the change will be smooth.

-5.2 Replacing OMF with DCOM
+Replacing OMF with DCOM

-Moving from a UNIX based system to a system based on Windows NT had serious affect on the system architecture.
-Microsoft components using a new object model were available, namely COM/DCOM [13].
+Moving from a UNIX based system to a system based on Windows NT had serious effect on the system architecture.
+Microsoft components using a new object model were available, namely COM/DCOM [16].
 DCOM has functionality similar to that of OMF and this became a new issue when DCOM was released.
 Should ABB continue to develop its proprietary OMF or change to a new standard component?
 The problem was that DCOM did not have all the functionality of OMF and vice versa.
-The domains overlap only partially as shown in Figure 9
+The domains overlap only partially.